microsoft/onnxruntime/docs/tutorials/accelerate-pytorch/resnet-inferencing.md

 ```

 Sample Output:

 ```console
 % Total % Received % Xferd Average Speed Time Time Time Current Dload Upload Total Spent Left Speed
 100 10472 100 10472 0 0 50581 0 --:--:-- --:--:-- --:--:-- 50834
 ```

-- **Set up Pre-Processing for Inferencing**: Create preprocessing for the image (ex. cat.jpg) you want to use the model to inference on.
+### Set up Pre-Processing for Inference

+Create preprocessing for the image (ex. cat.jpg) you want to use the model to inference on.

 ```python
 # Pre-processing for ResNet-50 Inferencing, from https://pytorch.org/hub/pytorch_vision_resnet/